 - #4804 Who Does What on the Family Farm?
 The Importance of Roles

 - #4805 Recognizing the Signs of Farm Family Stress

 Regular meetings are essential to the success of any family business.
 Farming is no different.
-A good meeting should draw a family closer, sharpen the vision for the farm business, and rekindle the passion for farming.
-Family meetings can be a time for business issues or family issues—the most important thing is that everyone is clear about the purpose of the meeting.
-If one meeting focuses on business, there may be a need to schedule a different meeting that focuses on family issues.
-Or there may be an agenda that includes many items.
+A good meeting can draw a team closer, sharpen the vision for the farm business, and rekindle the passion for farming.
+Family meetings can be a time for business issues or family issues — the most important thing is that everyone is clear about the purpose of the meeting.
+If one meeting focuses on farm business issues, there may be a need to schedule a different meeting that focuses on family issues.

-Farm-family meetings can educate everyone on one another’s roles in the operation of the farm.
-These meetings can help assure that all farm family members are working toward the same goals, as well as provide an opportunity to recognize and appreciate special efforts that make the farm successful.
+Meetings are a time for everyone to be educated about what is happening on the farm.
+These meetings can help assure that all farm family members are working toward the same goals, and can be a time and place to come to an agreement.
+Meetings are also an opportunity to recognize and appreciate special efforts that make the farm successful.

-How can you lay the groundwork for a good family meeting?
-The following tips can help you and your family run productive and helpful family farm meetings.
+Consider the following tips to run productive and helpful family farm meetings.